 Applicants to the Studio Practice concentration are invited from a variety of backgrounds, preferably but not exclusively with BA or BFA degrees in the fine arts.
 Interested in joining our program or learning more about it?
 See the Apply page for more information.

 Course of Study

-The Department of Art’s Master of Fine Arts in Contemporary Art Practice Interdisciplinary Studio Degree is a two year, full residency program.
+The Department of Art’s Master of Fine Arts in Contemporary Art Practice Interdisciplinary Studio Degree is a three-year, full residency program.
 Students complete at least 90 credits, distributed as follows:

 - 40 credits Contemporary Art Practice/Directed Studies